SymphonicTanning/EarlyCovid/README.md

 Now, months later, every single RCT or clinical study using Ivermectin in human patients has succeeded.
 Massive doses are not required.
-It appears to work in mild, moderate, and severe cases, as well as post-exposure prophylaxis, although not solely as an antiviral.
-It has immunomodulatory and anti-inflammatory effects, including supporting the action of T-cells to fight infection.
+It appears to work in moderate and severe cases, as well as post-exposure prophylaxis.
+Some results suggest it is less effective in mild cases, as its primary activity is not antiviral: it has immunomodulatory and anti-inflammatory effects, including supporting the action of T-cells to fight infection.
+It's thought to have weak antiviral effects, which is why it appears to wor as prophylaxis.
 Ivermectin has a long half-life, so requires infrequent doses.
 It is inexpensive and available everywhere.
+There has been about a dozen clinical trials, with dozens more underway.

-There is a movement among some front-line physicians to try to get Ivermectin adopted in the US as the preferred treatment.
+There is a movement among some front-line physicians to try to get Ivermectin adopted in the US as a preferred treatment.
 One stumbling block is that it is cheap and generic, so the profit motive is not there (in the third quarter, Gilead sold $873 million of Remdesivir, before WHO declared it ineffective).
 Another obstacle is that the earlier